GuohaoDai/guohaodai.github.io/_pages/life.md

 <br/>

-Displayed above are my architectural creations from Minecraft, all of which I built brick by brick.
+Displayed above are my architectural creations from Minecraft, all of which I built brick by brick **at the age of 14**.
 Sadly, due to the passage of time, most of my Minecraft game files have been lost, and these are all the architectural works I could find.

 However, when the time came to choose my college major, I discovered that the architecture industry in China was on the decline, and architects often had to work long hours for low salaries.
 Therefore, I let go of my dream of becoming an architect and chose a major in engineering instead.
 I decided to study automation engineering, where I gained fundamental knowledge in various fields, including advanced mathematics, computer programming, circuit theory and control theory.
-This not only expanded my horizons but also enabled me to discover my passion for electronic design automation (EDA).
+This not only expanded my horizons but also enabled me to discover my passion for electronic design automation ***(EDA)***.
 Currently, I am dedicatedly researching this field, with a goal of pursuing a Ph.D in EDA or computer systems.

-123456

-## College
+## College Life

+I had been living in a small town until I came to Shenzhen University (SZU), where I spent four precious years.
+This international city, Shenzhen, has made a great difference to me.
+Here, I met a group of lovely people and professors who have been so kind to me.
+Click [here](https://guohaodai.github.io/){: .btn--code} to see how chilled I was!
+I love SZ.

+SZU has enabled me to construct my own methodology for facing the world and has given me clarity on what I should pursue.
+If I could go back to the moment of choosing my college major, I think I would still choose SZU.

+## Musical Obsessions

-I love Shenzhen University, I
+I love R&B singer *The Weeknd*.
+I even made a mix-up of